Elsayed91/taxi-data-pipeline/README.md

 # Overview

 This project showcases the orchestration of a scalable data pipeline using `Kubernetes` and `Apache Airflow`.
 It incorporates a comprehensive data ecosystem, including `Spark`, `Kafka`, and `DBT`, while maintaining a strong focus on data quality.
-Starting with NYC Taxi data stored in S3, the pipeline not only generates a standard BI dashboard but also integrates an MLOps pipeline.
-This MLOps pipeline produces a prediction service and data models suitable for data scientists consumption.
+<br> With NYC Taxi data stored in S3 as the starting point, this pipeline goes beyond generating a standard BI dashboard.
+It also delivers a prediction service and data models tailored specifically for data scientists' needs.

 <details>